Patbox/polymer/docs/polymer-core/items.md

 You can create server side Item Groups, which will be later synced with Polymer-compatible clients.
 They also allow you to create server side Creative categories, that are accessible via `/polymer creative` command.

-To create, it, you just need to call one of provided `PolymerItemGroupUtils.builder(Identifier)` static method.
+To create, it, you just need to call one of provided `PolymerItemGroupUtils.builder()` static method.
-Then you can create it just like regular ItemGroup.
+Then you can create it just like regular ItemGroup, but instead of registering into vanilla registry, you use `PolymerItemGroupUtils.registerPolymerItemGroup(Identifier id, ItemGroup group)

 ## Manipulation of non-polymer items
 Sometimes, you might want to manipulate other vanilla/modded items without implementing